Snowdar/asv-subtools/README.md

 ---

 ## Introduction
-ASV-Subtools is developed based on [Pytorch](https://pytorch.org/) and [Kaldi](http://www.kaldi-asr.org/) for speaker recognition and language identification etc..
+ASV-Subtools is developed based on [Pytorch](https://pytorch.org/) and [Kaldi](http://www.kaldi-asr.org/) for the task of speaker recognition, language identification, etc..
+The 'sub' of 'subtools' means that there are many modular tools and the parts constitute the whole.

-On the one hand, [Kaldi](http://www.kaldi-asr.org/) is used to extract acoustic features and scoring in the back-end.
-On the other hand, [Pytorch](https://pytorch.org/) is used to build a model freely and train it with a custom style.
+In ASV-Subtools, [Kaldi](http://www.kaldi-asr.org/) is used to extract acoustic features and scoring in the back-end.
+And [Pytorch](https://pytorch.org/) is used to build a model freely and train it with a custom style.

 ### Project Structure
 ASV-Subtools contains **three main branches**:
 + Basic Shell Scripts: data processing, back-end scoring (most are based on Kaldi)
-+ Kaldi: training of basic model (i-vector, TDNN, F-TDNN and multi-task x-vector)
++ Kaldi: training of basic model (i-vector, TDNN, F-TDNN and multi-task learning x-vector)
 + Pytorch: training of custom model (less limitation)

 </br>